Thomas-Tsai/clonezilla-ci/README.md

 ## Key Features

 - **Automated Test Suite**: `start.sh` runs a comprehensive suite of tests using `shunit2`.
-- **OS Testing**: Automatically tests cloning and restoring full Linux distributions (e.g., Debian, Ubuntu) using `linux-clone-restore.sh`.
+- **OS Testing**: Automatically tests cloning and restoring full Linux distributions (e.g., Debian, Ubuntu) using `os-clone-restore.sh`.
 - **Filesystem Testing**: Automatically tests cloning and restoring various filesystems (e.g., ext4, xfs, btrfs, ntfs) with data integrity checks using `data-clone-restore.sh`.
 - **Flexible QEMU Runner**: `qemu-clonezilla-ci-run.sh` provides a powerful interface to run ad-hoc Clonezilla commands in a QEMU VM, with features like automatic ZIP extraction, script execution, and customizable kernel parameters.
 - **Dependency Automation**: Scripts can automatically download necessary ISOs (Debian, Clonezilla) if they are not found locally.